BELARUS: Order not to register new religious communities?

-Ten Jehovah's Witness communities across Belarus are still being denied state registration and have to risk functioning without it, Jehovah's Witnesses complained to Forum 18.
+Ten Jehovah's Witness communities across Belarus are still being denied state registration and have to risk functioning without it, Jehovah's Witnesses told Forum 18.
 The community in Borisov [Barysaw] in Minsk Region has had 16 registration denials in 20 years.
 Jehovah's Witnesses say each time a new official takes charge locally, such a community has to negotiate to find a way to continue to exercise their right to freedom of religion or belief (see below).

 In Belarus the state closely controls all public exercise of freedom of religion or belief.
 The Religion Law requires state registration before communities can meet for worship.
 Those who meet without state registration risk police raids and fines, though such raids have diminished in recent years.
 Any public religious meetings or outdoor events risk fines or other punishment. (http://www.forum18.org/archive.php?article_id=1997)